 In many cases, problems and symptoms associated with osteonecrosis of the jaw occur after a dental procedure, such as having teeth removed.
 However, studies have shown that the majority of these individuals had signs of local infection, including osteomylitis, prior to the dental procedure.

 Fosamax, and other bisphosphonate medications, have been shown to cause an interruption of blood flow to the jaw.
 After use over a long period of time, a side effect of Fosamax is a greatly increased risk of osteonecrosis of the jaw.
 It could also lead to other forms of bone decay such as osteonecrosis of the knee, osteonecrosis of the hip or osteonecrosis of the shoulders.
 Long-term use of Fosamax has also been linked to a risk of fractured femurs.

-The lawyers at Saiontz & Kirk are investigating Fosamax lawsuits against the drug manufacturer for failing to warn patients and the medical community about the risks associated with their medication.
-Request a free consultation and claim evaluation to determine if you may be entitled to compensation for this painful condition which could have been prevented.
+The lawyers at Saiontz & Kirk are no longer pursuing additional Fosamax lawsuits over the prior failure to warn patients and the medical community about the risks associated with their medication.
+This page is provided for informational purposes only.